hectane/wordpress-hectane/readme.txt

 1. Configure the plugin through the 'Hectane' item in the Settings' menu.

 == Changelog ==

+= 0.1.4 =
+* Extract "From" field from headers if present

 = 0.1.3 =
 * Plugin now auto-detects HTML